The Biggest Night In Country Music, The 56th Annual CMA Awards, took place on Thursday, November 10th at the Bridgestone Arena in Nashville.

 Peyton Manning was similarly enthusiastic about co-hosting, saying; “I cannot wait to head to Nashville and take the CMA Awards stage alongside my friend Luke Bryan,” says Manning.
 “I am such a huge fan of Country Music, so to have the chance to stand among so many incredibly talented artists is an absolute honor.”

 Bryan returned for a second consecutive year to host the CMA Awards, while Manning is a first-time host.

-For full coverage of the 56th annual Country Music Association Awards, see below:
+For more on the 56th annual CMA Awards, see below: